 Carthage is an older, urban neighborhood with many homes built from the early 1900s-1930s.
 In recent times some new affordable homes have been constructed in the community.
 Home styles range from cape cods, to brick two stories to shot-gun style homes.
 Cincinnati Housing Partners is a Non-Profit With Very Direct Goals and is active in the community to revitalize neglected homes.

 Carthage is centrally located in greater Cincinnati.
 Interstate 75 is within minutes to take drives north and south.
 The Norwood Lateral connects motorists to the eastern side of Cincinnati and to Interstate 71.
 It is a 15-minute drive to downtown Cincinnati.
 Cincinnati buses service the area.

-Along Vine Street in Cathage, there are several locally run shops and restaurants.
+Along Vine Street in Carthage, there are several locally run shops and restaurants.
 Cretan’s Grill has been in business for decades.
 A 15-minute drive and one can shop at either the Kenwood Towne Centre or Tri-County Mall with many national brand stores including Nortstrom, Macy’s, JC Penney and Dillard’s.
-Rookwood Commons and Pavilion shopping center is 10 minutes away in Norwood and offers many convenient stores and restaurants.
+Rookwood Commons and Pavilion shopping center are 10 minutes away in Norwood and offer many convenient stores and restaurants.

 The Community Center (formerly Carthage Elementary School) houses the Seniors of Carthage and the Carthage Community Gardens.
 A fitness room is available for members.
 Carthage has two parks: Caldwell Playground and Caldwell Nature Center.
 The nature center has an amphitheater and 3.5 miles of nature trails.
 The playground features a spray park for the wamer months.